Longitudinal Data Analysis with Linear Mixed Effects Models

 Getting Started

 To begin, use the menu on the left-hand side to choose to upload your own data or to explore the features of the app with the demo data.
+More information about the demo data can be found here.
 If uploading your own data, be sure it is a CSV in long format, where each row is a single time point.
-More information about the demo data can be found here.
+Additionally, the app can only handle Public or Confidential classified data (see here for a description of data classifications).
+Regardless of the data type, user uploaded data will not be stored once the session has ended.